eaglep91/CXR-modality-specific-object-detection-ensemble-for-Pneumonia-detection/README.md

 the "losses.py" is the loss modification, it should replace the original file if a customized loss is used.

-The RetinaNet test code is provided and after the testing, a post-process is needed to split the preditions in different files per image.
-Because the bbox_ensble code and the map_Eval (mAP evaluation) code require the input data to be in specific format.
+The RetinaNet test code is provided and after the testing, a post-process is needed to split the predictions in different files per image.
+Because the bbox_ensemble code and the map_Eval (mAP evaluation) code require the input data to be in specific format.